Thiswind-Learning/My-Python-programming-exercises/my_100_Python_challenging_programming_exercises.md

 ------------------------------------------

 ------------------------------------------
-2.10
+No. 28
+LVL 1

 Question:
 Define a function that can receive two integral numbers in string form and compute their sum and then print it in console.

 Hints:
-Use int() to convert a string to integer.
+Use `int()` to convert a string to integer.

 Solution:
 ```python